 Participation CAN be just about having fun and building skills.

 Since when do kids need a trophy to feel good about themselves?
 Whatever happened to just having fun for the sake of having fun?

 When kids first start playing organized team sports, it should be about having a good time, learning new skills and teaching sportsmanship and other important life lessons.
 Let the kids have fun and simply learn how to play the game.
 Have a team party at the end of the season and call it a day.
 There’s no need for trophies.

 Teaching kids how to lose gracefully is just as important as learning how to win graciously, and it’s easier to learn this at a younger age than an older one.
 In life, things don’t always go your way.
-The sooner kids learn how to roll with life’s disappointments, the better off they will be in the long run!
+The sooner kids learn how to roll with life’s disappointments, the better off they will be in the long run.

 Winning at young ages means absolutely nothing.
 Everyone develops their skills at a different rate, and a kid that is really good at a sport at age 6 won’t necessarily be as good at age 12 or 16.
-Yes, as they get older and play at higher levels, winning does become more important and that’s fine.
+As kids get older and play at higher levels, winning does become more important, and that’s fine.

 How do you feel about participation trophies?